Tower Bridge spans the River Thames on a clear day, with a boat in the foreground and city buildings behind.

 1. Explore the Tower of London

 The Tower of London is a proper classic!
 It still feels a bit surreal walking around a medieval fortress right in the heart of the city.
+This UNESCO World Heritage Site was built in 1066.
+It’s been a royal palace, prison, treasury, and armoury.

 A view from the river of the historic Tower of London, a medieval castle and fortress on the banks of the River Thames.